DawsariBandar/TechnicalTask/README.txt

 ## Prerequisites

+- Download and install JDK 17 in your system or IDE (JDK 17 Coretto is the specific version)
 - Download and install SQL Server and SQL Server Management Studio (To create and run a database)
 - Download and install Git on your system or IDE (To clone the project)
 - Download and install maven on your system or IDE (to run mvn commands)